DanielOsuoha/DanielOsuoha/README.md

 <h1 align="center">Hi there 👋 I'm Daniel Osuoha</h1>
-<h3 align="center">I am currently pursuing a degree in Computer Science with a double major in Cloud Computing & Cybersecurity at Grambling State University, Class of 2027.
+<h3 align="center">I am currently pursuing a degree in Computer Science with a double major in Cloud Computing & Cybersecurity at Grambling State University.
 I am dedicated to leveraging technology for innovative solutions and enhanced security.</h3>

  <br />